Welcome to Muskingum Valley ESC!

 - Distance Learning programs that use interactive video to provide information, resources and content to students and professional development opportunities to teachers that would otherwise be inaccessible due to limitations of time, money and distance.

-- An Early Childhood Education Department that offers a continuum of preschool delivery models based on the needs of each child – preschool special education classrooms, preschool special education itinerant services, the County Connections program and Little Panthers Private Preschool.
+- An Early Childhood Education Department that offers a continuum of preschool delivery models based on the needs of each child – preschool special education classrooms, preschool special education itinerant services, the County Connections program and Little Panthers Early Learning Center.